-For more information, see Hydraulic System Maintenance Safety on page 63.
+For more information, see Hydraulic System Maintenance Safety on page 64.

 - Make sure that all hydraulic system components are kept clean and in working condition. - Replace a hydraulic hose that shows signs of swelling, wear, leaks, or damage immediately.
-A swollen, worn, damaged, or leaking hose can burst and cause a hazardous and unsafe condition. - For more information, see - · High-pressure hydraulic oil leaks: - Do not use your hand to check for hydraulic fluid leaks.
+A swollen, worn, damaged, or leaking hose can burst and cause a hazardous and unsafe condition.

+For more information, see Hydraulic Hose Specifications on page 85.

+- High-pressure hydraulic oil leaks: - Do not use your hand to check for hydraulic fluid leaks.
 Hydraulic fluid that leaks under pressure can penetrate the skin and cause serious injury or death.
 Use a piece of cardboard, wood, or plastic to check for leaks.
-Put on heavy gloves.

-Put on the correct eye protection when doing an inspection for a high-pressure hydraulic leak.
+Put on heavy gloves. - Put on the correct eye protection when doing an inspection for a high-pressure hydraulic leak.

-- Get medical attention immediately if injured by a concentrated high-pressure stream of hydraulic fluid.
+- Get medical attention immediately if you are injured by a concentrated high-pressure stream of hydraulic fluid.
 Serious infection or a toxic reaction can occur after hydraulic fluid pierces the skin. - Do not bend or hit high-pressure hydraulic hoses.